ISSN 2410-7751 (Print)

 Results.
 It was shown that the expression of serine biosynthesis genes depends on the enzymatic activities of the ERN1 signaling protein, which influences glioblastoma cell proliferation.
 Furthermore, the functional activity of ERN1 modifies the effects of hypoxia and nutrient deficiency on gene expression, which are significant factors in tumor growth.
 Comparison of the effects of SWCNTs and GO on normal astrocytes and glioblastoma cells demonstrated a more pronounced increase in studied gene expression levels in normal astrocytes than in glioblastoma cells.

 Conclusions.
-Endoplasmic reticulum stress plays an important role in regulating the expression of various regulatory genes in both normal and tumor cells.
+Endoplasmic reticulum stress plays a vital role in regulating the expression of various regulatory genes in both normal and tumor cells.
 It also controls the effects of hypoxia and carbon nanoparticles on gene expression.

 Keywords: ER stress, mRNA and microRNA expression, serine synthesis genes, hypoxia, carbon nanoparticles, glioblastoma cells, normal astrocytes